top of page

 Welcome to the cross-value chain initiative HolyGrail 2.0

-The objective of the initiative is to prove the viability of digital watermarking technologies for accurate sorting and the business case at large scale.
+The objective of the initiative was to prove the viability of digital watermarking technologies for accurate sorting and the business case at large scale.

 For any questions, additional information or press related enquiries, please directly contact circularpackaging2030@aim.be.